Annulment Versus Divorce

-Often individuals who inquire about annulments obtain a divorce based on a seperation agreement.
+Often individuals who inquire about annulments obtain a divorce based on a separation agreement.
 The primary reason for seeking a divorce based on a separation agreement instead of on an annulment is cost.

 Annulments require adversarial trials, preparation of witnesses, and extensive trial time and are far more costly than other grounds for divorce.